xdevplatform/chrome-extension-collections/README.md

 Installation
 --------

-To install this Chrome Plugin, follow the below instructions.
+To install this Chrome Extension, follow the below instructions.

 ##### Step 1: Open Chrome and go to the Extensions Page.